Nonconvex Matrix Factorization is Geodesically Convex: Global Landscape Analysis for Fixed-rank Matrix Optimization From a Riemannian Perspective: Introduction

 The fact that the objective in \eqref{eq: factorization-objective} is nonconvex has led researchers to investigate the reasons behind the observed superior performance of vanilla GD.
-A body of works, for example, have shown that the factorization in \eqref{eq: factorization-objective} actually does not introduce spurious local minima when the objective $f$ is well-conditioned \cite{bhojanapalli2016global,chen2019model,ge2017no,li2019non,park2017non,zhang2021general,zhang2019sharp,zhang2018primal,zhu2018global}.
+A large body of works, for example, has shown that the factorization in \eqref{eq: factorization-objective} actually does not introduce spurious local minima when the objective $f$ is well-conditioned \cite{bhojanapalli2016global,chen2019model,ge2017no,li2019non,park2017non,zhang2021general,zhang2019sharp,zhang2018primal,zhu2018global}.
 Similar benign landscape results have been proved for the Burer-Monteiro factorization in solving semidefinite programs \cite{boumal2020deterministic,journee2010low,mei2017solving,ling2019landscape,waldspurger2020rank}.
-These works take a big step in demystifying the observed performance of the Burer-Monteiro factorization, but they are also restrictive in the sense that they mainly focus on the landscape analysis of the objective near the global minimum or at stationary points.
-Such a partial characterization is limited as it does not yield, in general, explicit guarantees on the rate of convergence to the global minimizer \cite{ge2015escaping,lee2019first,du2017gradient}.
+These works have taken a big step in demystifying the observed performance of the Burer-Monteiro factorization, but they are nonetheless restrictive in the sense that they mainly focus on the landscape analysis of the objective near the global minimum or at stationary points.
+Such a partial characterization is limited as it does not yield, in general, explicit guarantees on the rate of convergence to the global minimizer \cite{du2017gradient,ge2015escaping,lee2019first}.